 and area A in m².

-Ear people, like sound engineers and sound designers are mainly interested in sound field sizes, and therefore consider the sound pressure drop at distance doubling.
+Sound engineers and sound designers ("ear people") are mainly interested in sound field sizes, and therefore consider the sound pressure drop at distance doubling.

-Acousticians and noise fighters are mainly interested in sound energy sizes, and therefore consider more the active intensity increase at distance doubling.
+Acousticians and sound protectors ("noise fighters") are mainly interested in sound energy sizes, and therefore consider more the active intensity increase at distance doubling.

 All persons consider together the same line!
 AnimatedLaughingSmiley Is this not beautiful?
 Nevertheless, the drop in sound pressure goes with 1/r and the decrease in sound intensity with 1/r2.
 This should be understood all right.

-If you are a sound engineer to review the sound quality by ear, then think of the sound waves, which move the eardrums effectively by the sound pressure as sound field size.
+If we are a sound engineer to review the sound quality by ear, then think of the soundwaves, which move the eardrums effectively by the sound pressure as sound field size.
 There is also the advice: Try to avoid to use the words sound power and sound intensity as sound energy sizes.

 We do not hear the air pressure changes as such, but the sound